Ansu Fati is set to finally make his Barcelona return when they take on Levante at Camp Nou on Sunday 26 September.

 But after leaving the field against Betis, the severity of his injury soon became apparent and it was decided he'd go under the knife to amend the issue.
 The surgical procedure was completed later on November and the initial prognosis was that he would be out for around four months.

-Fati has suffered countless setbacks since then - including a nasty knee infection which delayed his progress even further - and after a second operation failed to ease the pain, it was decided that the teenager would need a third - removing the meniscus in his knee entirely.
+Fati has suffered countless setbacks since then - including a nasty knee infection which delayed his progress even further - and after a second operation failed to ease the pain, it was decided that the teenager would need a third, which removed the meniscus in his knee entirely.

-He was tentatively earmarked to return after the summer international break, potentially against Sevilla on 12 September, but that will unfortunately not happen either.
+He was tentatively earmarked to return after the summer international break, potentially against Sevilla on 12 September, but that date was eventually pushed back too.

 Prior to his injury, Fati had been an integral part of Barcelona's side despite his tender years.
 He then watched on from the sidelines as Lionel Messi fought tooth and nail to get the Catalan giants back into La Liga's title race, but Atletico Madrid ultimately came out on top at the season's end.